-- Sui forgoes consensus for most transactions while other blockchains always totally order them.
-Causally ordering transactions allows Sui to massively parallelize the execution of most transactions; this reduces latency and allows validators to take advantage of all their CPU cores.
+- Sui forgoes consensus for many transactions while other blockchains always totally order them.
+Causally ordering transactions allows Sui to massively parallelize the execution of many transactions; this reduces latency and allows validators to take advantage of all their CPU cores.

 - Sui pushes the complexity at the edges: the client is involved in a number of protocol steps.
 This minimizes the interactions between validators and keeps their code simpler and more efficient.
 Sui always gives the possibility to offload most of the client’s workload to a Sui Gateway service for better user experience.
 In contrast, traditional blockchains follow a fire-and-forget model where clients monitor the blockchain state to assess the success of their transaction submission.